spring1843/go-dsa/tree/README.md

 A Binary Search Tree (BST) is a type of sorted tree where, for every node n, the values of all nodes in its left subtree are less than n and the values of all nodes in its right subtree are greater than n.

 Performing an In-Order traversal of a binary search tree and outputting each visited node results in a sorted (In-Order) list of nodes.
 This is known as the tree sort algorithm, which has a time complexity of O(NLogN).
-While there are other sorting algorithms available, none are more efficient than O(NLogN).
+While there are other sorting algorithms available, none are more efficient than O(n*Log n).

 ### BST Complexity